Touch the Stones at Stonehenge: Can You Really Do It?

 - Time for photography without crowds

 Because of their exclusivity, inner circle tours are more expensive than standard tickets, but they are widely regarded as one of the most memorable ways to experience Stonehenge.
+You can learn more about this experience on our Stonehenge inner circle tours page.

 Can You Touch the Stones During the Solstice?

 During special events such as the summer solstice and winter solstice, access arrangements at Stonehenge are different.
+On these occasions:

 - Managed access closer to the stones is sometimes allowed